 Choose one or more of the following activities based on available resources.
 Model the activities and give learners assistance as needed.
+Students say the letter name and sound as they write, for example, "B says /b/".

-- 1: Trace a textured (sandpaper) copy of the letter with two fingers together.
-"S says /s/." - 2: Write the letter with small white boards and dry-erase markers. - 3: Write the letter on small laminated strips (ideally lined) with dry-erase markers. - 4: Make copies of the Handwriting House template on page 31.
-Teachers can assign students the same letter or different letters for additional writing practice. - 5: Sky writing.
+- 1: Trace a textured (sandpaper) copy of the letter with two fingers together. - 2: Write the letter with small white boards and dry-erase markers. - 3: Write the letter on small laminated strips (ideally lined) with dry-erase markers. - 4: Make copies of the Handwriting House template on page 37.
+Teachers can assign students the same letter or different letters. - 5: Do sky writing.
 Using the index finger, model writing the letter in the air.
-Say the letter again and students write in the air.
+Say the letter again as students write it in the air.
 Alternate between capital and lowercase letters.